matheushomrich/matheushomrich/README.md

 Hobbies ⚡
 - As one of my hobbies other than loving to practice sports such as Soccer ⚽️, Tennis 🎾 and Basketball 🏀
 - Recently I've been trying to write a little in Medium, here is the link to my profile: https://bit.ly/3ukzMuA
-- I have this fanpage about a NBA franchise called Toronto Raptors featured in Twitter, Instagram and I've also done some podcasts which are available in Spotify, Apple and Google Podcasts.
+- I have a fanpage about an NBA franchise called Toronto Raptors featured in Twitter(@torontorapsbr) called Toronto Raptors Brasil, Instagram and I've also done some podcasts which are available in Spotify, Apple and Google Podcasts.
 Here's the link for the Twitter page: https://bit.ly/3dfQYKN

 Social media 📫
 -  Feel free to contact me through any social media(@matt_homrich), here's my LinkedIn: https://bit.ly/3dfO6O1.